T. J. Zeuch: Minor leagues

 Zeuch was considered a top prospect heading into the 2016 draft, and was selected 21st overall by the Toronto Blue Jays.
 He signed with the Blue Jays on June 17 for $2.175 million, and was assigned to the Rookie-level Gulf Coast League Blue Jays.
-Zeuch made his professional debut on July 9, striking out two and not allowing a baserunner in three innings, before being promoted to the Short Season-A Vancouver Canadians of the Northwest League on July 13.
-On August 29, Zeuch was promoted to the Class-A Lansing Lugnuts.
+Zeuch made his professional debut on July 9, striking out two and not allowing a baserunner in three innings, before being promoted to the Low-A Vancouver Canadians of the Northwest League on July 13.
+On August 29, Zeuch was promoted to the Single-A Lansing Lugnuts.
 He finished the season with a combined 0–2 record, 4.50 ERA, and 38 strikeouts in 34 innings pitched.
-Zeuch was assigned to the Advanced-A Dunedin Blue Jays for the 2017 season.
+Zeuch was assigned to the High-A Dunedin Blue Jays for the 2017 season.
 He battled injuries that limited him to just 652/3 innings, and finished the season with a 3–6 record, 3.56 ERA, and 51 strikeouts.

 Zeuch started the 2018 season in Dunedin, where he went 3–3 with a 3.47 ERA before being promoted to the Double-A New Hampshire Fisher Cats.
 On June 4 he pitched his first shutout.

 In 2019 Zeuch went to spring training with the Major League Blue Jays, but in February he suffered a strained lat muscle and did not pitch for about 3 months.
 After several appearances with Dunedin in June, on June 22 he was promoted to the Triple-A Buffalo Bisons and was immediately inserted into the starting rotation.
 On August 19, Zeuch threw a no-hitter against the Rochester Red Wings, and in doing so became the first Bison to throw a no-hitter since Bartolo Colón in 1997.